-Value at Risk ('VaR'), Stressed Value at Risk ('SVaR'), and Incremental Risk Charge ('IRC') measures provide aggregate indicators of potential losses, subject to stated confidence levels and holding periods;
+- Value at Risk ('VaR'), Stressed Value at Risk ('SVaR'), and Incremental Risk Charge ('IRC') measures provide aggregate indicators of potential losses, subject to stated confidence levels and holding periods. - Risk factor sensitivities measure the impact of moves in each risk factor, allowing concentrations of risk to be identified and controlled.